Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Dr. Nguyen Phuong Mai, customers have the right to boycott, but in a society governed by law, the official path through the law also makes the matter officially recognized and handled more properly.
 For that reason, Dr. Mai advises customers to send a complaint to the Australian Human Rights Council and Jetstar.

 Jetstar low-cost airline belongs to Jetstar Group (Australia), which was a joint venture with Vietnam Airlines to establish Jetstar Pacific Airlines.
-However, in June 2020, Jetstar officially transferred its capital contribution at Jetstar Pacific Airlines to major shareholder Vietnam Airlines to officially withdraw from the Vietnamese market due to losses.
+However, in June 2020, Jetstar officially handed over its capital contribution at Jetstar Pacific Airlines to major shareholder Vietnam Airlines to officially withdraw from the Vietnamese market due to losses.

 Source link